RESEARKA/researka-platform/README.md

-# Researka Platform
+# RESEARKA Platform

 A decentralized academic publishing platform built on blockchain technology, enabling transparent peer review, fair compensation for researchers, and efficient knowledge sharing.

 ## Overview

-Researka is a platform that revolutionizes academic publishing by leveraging blockchain technology to create a transparent, efficient, and incentivized ecosystem for researchers, reviewers, and readers.
-The platform uses a native token (RSKA) to facilitate transactions, reward contributions, and enable governance.
+RESEARKA is a platform that revolutionizes academic publishing by leveraging blockchain technology to create a transparent, efficient, and incentivized ecosystem for researchers, reviewers, and readers.
+The platform integrates with an external token for transactions and rewards, keeping the core platform focused on academic publishing functionality.

-## Tokenomics
+## External Token Integration

-- **Total Supply**: 100 million RSKA tokens
-- **Initial Price**: $0.10 per token
-- **Market Cap**: $10 million (initial)
-- **Founder Allocation**: 3 million tokens (3% of total supply)
-- **Token Utility**:
-  - Submission fees
-  - Review rewards
-  - Citation royalties
-  - Staking rewards
-  - Governance voting
+RESEARKA integrates with an external token platform rather than implementing a native token.
+This architectural decision:

+- Separates concerns between academic publishing features and token mechanics
+- Allows specialized teams to focus on respective areas of expertise
+- Enables more flexible token utility patterns across multiple platforms

+For token-related functionality, please refer to the separate token platform documentation at [RESEARKA Token Platform](https://researka.io/token).

 ## Smart Contracts

-### ResearkaToken.sol
-ERC-20 token contract with the following features:
-- Capped supply of 100 million tokens
-- Role-based access control
-- Dynamic transaction fees
-- Pause/unpause functionality
-- Burn mechanism for price stability

-### ResearkaSubmission.sol
+### RESEARKASubmission.sol
 Manages article submissions with:
 - Metadata storage
-- Dynamic submission fees based on ETH/USD price
+- Flexible fee structures with external token integration
 - Submission status tracking
 - Review process management

-### ResearkaReview.sol
+### RESEARKAReview.sol
 Handles the peer review process:
 - Reviewer assignment
 - Review submission and tracking
-- Review rewards distribution
+- Review rewards distribution through external token
 - Citation tracking and royalty payments

-### ResearchaTreasury.sol
+### RESEARKATreasury.sol
 Manages platform economics:
-- Buyback mechanism for price stability
+- Integration with external token for payments
-- Staking rewards and distribution
+- Rewards distribution mechanisms
 - Dynamic fee adjustments
 - Platform treasury management